-Biden is about to sign an order restricting U.S. investments in Chinese technology
+Biden issues an executive order restricting US investments in Chinese technology

-WASHINGTON (AP) — In a sign of growing strains between the world’s two biggest powers, President Joe Biden planned to sign an executive order Wednesday that would block and regulate high-tech U.S.-based investments going toward China.
-It will cover advanced computer chips, micro electronics, quantum information technologies and artificial intelligence.
+WASHINGTON (AP) — President Joe Biden signed an executive order Wednesday to block and regulate high-tech U.S.-based investments going toward China — a move the administration said was targeted even though it reflected an intensifying competition between the world’s two biggest powers.

-Senior administration officials said that the effort stemmed from national security goals, rather than economic interests and that the categories it covered were narrow in scope.
+The order covers advanced computer chips, micro electronics, quantum information technologies and artificial intelligence.
+Senior administration officials said that the effort stemmed from national security goals rather than economic interests, and that the categories it covered were intentionally narrow in scope.
+The order seeks to blunt China’s ability to use U.S. investments in its technology companies to upgrade its military while also preserving broader levels of trade that are vital for both nations’ economies.

-The United States and China appear to be increasingly locked in a geopolitical competition, along with their deep trade relationship as the world’s two largest economies.
-Biden administration officials have insisted that they have no interest in “decoupling” from China, yet the U.S. has limited the export of advanced computer chips, sought to limit investments into China and kept the expanded tariffs set up by President Donald Trump.
+The United States and China appear to be increasingly locked in a geopolitical competition with a conflicting set of values.
+Biden administration officials have insisted that they have no interest in “decoupling” from China, yet the U.S. also has limited the export of advanced computer chips and kept the expanded tariffs set up by President Donald Trump.
+China has engaged in crackdowns on foreign companies.

 Biden has suggested that China’s economy is struggling and its global ambitions have been tempered as the U.S. has reenergized its alliances with Japan, South Korea, Australia and the European Union.
 The administration consulted with allies and industry in shaping the executive order.